 Mount Judi and the Duration of the Flood

-Mount Judi and the Duration of the Flood According to Islamic Sources
+Introduction: Mount Judi and the Duration of the Flood According to Islamic and Abrahamic Sources

 The Qur’an offers a profound yet succinct narrative of the Flood experienced by Prophet Nuh (peace be upon him).
-This article explores two central elements from Islamic teachings: the site where the Ark settled and the timeframe of the deluge.
-Rooted in the Qur’an and authoritative classical interpretations, it seeks to convey a harmonious view that prioritises guidance, devotion, and ethical insight over conjecture.
+This exploration delves into two central elements from Islamic teachings: the site where the Ark settled and the timeframe of the deluge.
+Rooted firmly in the Qur’an and the most authoritative classical interpretations, it presents a harmonious perspective that prioritises spiritual guidance, sincere devotion, and profound ethical insights over mere historical conjecture.

-The story of Prophet Nuh’s Flood (peace be upon him) illustrates Allah’s perfect justice balanced with boundless mercy.
-Though the Qur’an centres on timeless spiritual truths, it also imparts key factual details, including the Ark’s final resting place and broad indications of the event’s chronology.
+The story of Prophet Nuh’s Flood (peace be upon him) beautifully illustrates Allah’s perfect justice balanced with His boundless mercy.
+Although the Qur’an primarily emphasises timeless spiritual truths and moral lessons for all humanity, it also provides key factual details.
+These include the Ark’s final resting place upon a specific mountain and broad indications of the event’s chronology within the broader context of Prophet Nuh’s long mission of calling his people to monotheism.

 The Qur’an names the Ark’s landing site with unmistakable clarity: